KxSystems/docs/docs/ref/fby.md

 s1 p5 400
 ```

-To group on multiple columns, tabulate them in `group`.
+To group on multiple columns, tabulate them in `g`.

 ```q
 q)update x:12?3 from `sp